companieshouse/taf-your-companies/README.md

 ## Test Summary:

-The suite runs some basic tests on the IDAM website using Playwright automation.
+The suite runs some basic tests on the CHS website using Playwright automation.

 ### Coverage Calculations